 Separation agreements must also be “fair and reasonable.”
 Some of the many factors that establish whether a separation agreement is reasonable include the following: the consideration of financial provisions as a whole; the context of how the negotiation of the agreement occurred; the background and knowledge of the parties; and the agreement in the context of the statutory factors for property division and spousal support.

+Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
 If you are seeking answers to your questions about separation agreements or general family issues, you may schedule a free consultation with our office.
 Call 978-225-9030 during regular business hours or complete a contact form and we will respond to your phone call or submission promptly.

 Mass.
 Gen. Laws ch.
 208 § 34